drnsmith/AgenticRecipeAssistant/README.md

 #### Usage
 1. Access the app via your browser at `http://localhost:3000`.
 2. Enter your ingredients and preferences.
-3. Receive personalized recipes and interact with the assistant for adjustments or variations.
+3. Receive personalised recipes and interact with the assistant for adjustments or variations.

 ---